- The Origin: Thomas Burberry

 Starting in 1920, after being tested in that terrible war, Burberry was offered to a middle-class clientele and was immediately successful, a success which has continued until today, without downturns, despite dozens of imitators.

 In 1937 Burberry designed aviation garments for A.E.
 Clouston and Betty Kirby-Green who broke the world record for the fastest return flight from London to Cape Town in “The Burberry” plane sponsored by the brand.

 Until 1955, Burberry remained a family-controlled company, until it was reincorporated.
 By this time Burberry was so apart of British culture that Queen Elizabeth II and Prince of Whales granted the company Royal Warrants.

 At the end of the 1990s, the company hired a designer, Roberto Menichetti, who started a line that was extremely innovative when compared to the company’s stable tradition.

-Later in July, Initial public offering of shares of the British group Great Universal Stores (GUS).
+Later in July, the British Group, Great Universal Stores (GUS), which among the various brands controlled also Burberry, decided to go public.
 The share price is fixed at 230 pence, or 3.6 Euros.
-The total value of the shareholding is ».1.15 billion.
-For the moment, only 25% of shares will be offered, which will bring ».282 million into the coffers of GUS.
+The total value of the shareholding is 1.15 billion.
+For the moment, only 25% of shares will be offered, which will bring 282 million into the coffers of GUS.
 At the end of the year, the second single-brand shop opens in Knightbridge, and a new space is opened in Barcelona.
 The year ends with a 19% increase in revenue.